gillian-guide/gillian-guide.github.io/docs/downgrading.en.md

     * Create an antivirus exclusion for your game folder.
 (Optional, but highly recommended).
     * Go to [Zolika1351's Zone](https://zolika1351.pages.dev/mods/ivpatch/downgrading).
     * Download the downgrade archive (version for 1.0.7.0 is lower).
-    * Extract the contents of the :material-zip-box:`IV_Downgrade_10x0_vxx.zip` into your game folder, replacing everything if prompted.
+    * Extract the contents of the :material-zip-box:`IV_Downgrade_10x0_vxx.zip` into the game folder, replacing everything if prompted.
     * Run :material-file-download:`vcredist_x86.exe` and let it install.
     * Run the game.
     * If everything works fine, you can also install one of the optional mods listed below (it is not recommended to install both; [FusionFix](essential-modding/fusionfix.md) is preferred).